junarmando/junarmando/README.md

 - 👋 Hi, I’m @jun
 - 👀 I’m interested in web development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects.
-- 📫 How to reach me ...

 <!---
 junarmando/junarmando is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.